 Since 2003, the U.S. Department of State has invested millions so teenagers from predominantly Muslim countries can experience a year at a United States high school, a public relations tactic of sorts that they hoped would pay off handsomely.

 Created in the aftermath of the Sept.
-11, 2001, terrorist attacks, "legislators felt very strongly that for America, there needed to be more knowledge and exposure by citizens … of other countries," said David Beiser, director of grant programs for Ayusa Global Youth Exchange, a nonprofit group that connects potential foreign exchange students with host families.
+11, 2001, terrorist attacks, "legislators felt very strongly that for America, there needed to be more knowledge and exposure by citizens … of other countries," said David Beiser, director of grant programs for Ayusa International, a nonprofit group that connects potential foreign exchange students with host families.

 The hope of legislators: That Muslim teens, in turn, would return to their countries aglow about the U.S., in general, and the communities where they had resided.